linksmart/nifi-ldap-authentication-setup/README.md

-# Nifi LDAP Authentication Setup
+# Nifi LDAP Authentication Docker Setup

-This repository contains setup configuration for running a secure Nifi instance which authenticates users using LDAP.
+This repository contains setup configuration for running a secure Nifi docker container which authenticates users using LDAP.

 ## Quick Start
 Run the setup script to generate necessary configurations: